jcward/img2stl/README.md

 'vscale', similarly, establishes how many mesh units the RGB 0-255 range should span.
 The default is 256, thus the full range of an image's 0-255 color range is capable of generating a mesh with a vertical size of one mesh unit.
 If you want a shallower mesh then use a larger number.
 For a mesh that's 0.25 units tall you would use 1024, as the 0-255 range goes into 1024 four times, and is thus 0.25 x 1024.

-I have created a triplet of batch files which you can also drag-drop your TGA depthmap images onto, each with a different triangle subdivision threshold value.
-You can create your own batch files with your own custom parameters to do the same thing if the ones supplied don't suit your needs.
-If the mesh is too tall then add a '-vscale X' argument with X replaced with a larger value than the default.
-If your depthmap is too noisy, producing many little triangles on a rough mesh then use '-smooth X' with an X greater than the default 2 smooth passes.
-Conversely, if your mesh is coming out too smooth then use a smaller number of smooths, such as 1 or 0.

-If TGA2STL complains about an invalid TGA format it is likely due to the TGA being run-length encoded.
+If img2stl complains about an invalid TGA format it is likely due to the TGA being run-length encoded.
 You must find a way to convert it to the raw pixel data formatted TGA, either by loading it in an imaging program and re-exporting it or using a converter of some kind (if one exists?).

 # Limitations and Requirements
-There are some limitations as to what TGA2STL can work with insofar as the depthmap images themselves are concerned:
+There are some limitations as to what img2stl can work with insofar as the depthmap images themselves are concerned:

 - Run-length encoded (RLE) Depthmap TGA files cannot be used.
-Only raw-format TGA images will be recognized by TGA2STL in its current form.
+Only raw-format TGA images will be recognized by img2stl in its current form.
 The origin can, however, be top-left or bottom-left (some imaging programs like to default to either, which can make loading TGA's tricky).

 - Depthmap dimensions must be a power of two.
 It *will* work with non-power-of-two dimensions, but you'll get a gross pixellated stair-stepping resultant mesh, which is a product of the nearest sampling of the depthmap data.
 With the addition of a linear interpolation, at the very least, this restriction would be resolved.